jmbrito01/gync/README.md

 # Gync

-Gync is a simple asynchronous control flow framework that gives you the hability to handle promises in a syncronous way.
+Gync is a simple asynchronous control flow framework that gives you the hability to handle promises in a synchronous way.

 ### Installation